-The temperatures in Shikoku rise very quickly beginning in May (and continue to rise through August) before finally tapering off in September.
+Summers in Shikoku are generally hot and humid.
+Temperatures rise very quickly beginning in May (and continue to rise through August) before finally tapering off in September.
 In August – the hottest month of the year – the average high is 32.4ºc (90.32ºF), and the average low is 24.2ºc (75.56ºF).

 Japan’s rainy season (“tsuyu,” 梅雨) lasts for several weeks, from June through mid-July.
 Except for the northernmost island of Hokkaido, the entire Japanese archipelago is affected.
 Rainy season is known for sudden downpours that feel like free-falling buckets of water, making it perhaps the most unpleasant time to trek the outdoors.

 Continuous downpours can last several days without a break.
 If you’re not accustomed to tropical climates, you might also find the humidity during this season unbearable – it ranges from about 78% to 83% relative humidity during July and August.